Academic Calendar

 3 Credits Weekly (2-2-0)

 Building upon skills and methods from Interaction Design I, students learn how to design experiences and interfaces for apps that will be delivered using various form factors: mobile, tablet, desktop, wearable, virtual.
-Projects are more open-ended and require students to be problem identifiers not just problems solvers, using startup or design entrepreneurship theory and best practices.
+Emphasis is placed on work-integrated learning, where students will engage with real-world scenarios and collaborate with a community partner to apply their skills in a practical context.
 Note: Students cannot obtain credit in both DESN 444 and DESN 341.

 Prerequisites: DESN 344.